Incontinence, Overactive Bladder & Caffeine - A Guide

 There a number of self-help tips and lifestyle changes to help with incontinence and OAB (overactive bladder) including various exercises, quitting smoking, losing weight and cutting down on alcohol, but caffeine is also a risk factor.

-This is because caffeine can actually irritate the bladder for some people, particularly women, due to the diuretic effect of caffeine and Caffeine can also make the muscles that contract when you void overactive.
+This is because caffeine can actually irritate the bladder for some people, particularly women, due to the diuretic effect of caffeine.
+Caffeine can also make the muscles that contract when you void overactive.

 Women who consume high levels of caffeine are 70% more likely to have urinary incontinence than women who don't.